- Students and recruitment

 We can book you a free appointment with the nurse who can discuss parasite prevention with you.

-Cats we advise neutering from 5 months (or 2kg body weight) and dogs from 6 months old.
-We advise that you book an adolescent health check for your 6 month old puppy or kitten with one of your veterinary nurses to discuss the benefits of neutering, where we can check that they are healthy and mature enough prior to surgery.
-We know that leaving a loved pet with us for any surgery is worrying for owners and will do all we can to allay any concerns you may have, we will often send you a text message as they are recovering for surgery to put your mind at ease that all is well!
+Cats we advise neutering from 5 months old (or 2kg body weight) and dogs from 6 months old (depending on breed).
+We advise that you book an adolescent health check for your 6 month old puppy or kitten with one of our veterinary nurses to discuss the benefits of neutering.
+The nurse will also check that they are healthy and mature enough prior to surgery and give you more information about the day of the surgery (to put your mind at ease).
+We know that leaving a loved pet with us for any surgery is worrying and will do all we can to allay any concerns you may have.

-If you think your pet would benefit from a free smile check – book in with one of our nurses today and they can go through the preventative measures you can take to keep their smile bright and their breath sweet!
+We run free dental checks by our nurses throughout the year.
+If you think your pet would benefit from a free smile check – book in with one of our nurses today and they can go through the preventative measures you can take to keep their smile bright and their breath fresh!